Jacqueline Kirk murderer given life sentence for fire attack

 A man has been given a life sentence for murdering his ex-partner, who died 21 years after he set her alight.

-Jacqueline Kirk was badly disfigured after Steven Craig acted out a torture scene from Reservoir Dogs at their home in Weston-super-Mare in 1998.
+Jacqueline Kirk was badly disfigured after Steven Craig acted out a torture scene from film Reservoir Dogs at their home in Weston-super-Mare in 1998.

-He was jailed for life for GBH with intent in 2000 but then also charged with murder when Ms Kirk died in 2019.
+Craig was found guilty of grievous bodily harm at the time and served almost 19 years in jail.

+Ms Kirk died in 2019 from complications relating to the injuries she suffered, so Craig was then charged with murder.

-In a landmark case, Craig must spend a minimum of 15 years in prison on top of the 19 he has already served.
+In a landmark case, he must now spend a minimum of 15 years in prison on top of the 18 years and 11 months he has already served.

-The 59-year-old was tried for murder at Bristol Crown Court in what is believed to be a legal first, given the length of time between the attack and Ms Kirk's death.
+Craig, of Brailsford Crescent, York, had admitted the attack on Ms Kirk but denied being responsible for her death.

-Sentencing him at the same court earlier, Mrs Justice Stacey said Craig "repeatedly" replayed the torture scene from the film - where a police officer is covered in petrol - "with a permanent grin" .
+Sentencing the 59-year-old at Bristol Crown Court earlier, Mrs Justice Stacey said Craig "repeatedly" replayed the torture scene from the film - where a police officer is covered in petrol - "with a permanent grin" .

 There was no doubt you planned a "gratuitous" and "deliberate" attack on the mother-of-two, she added.